Dec 01, 2022

 What type of camp will your child enjoy most?

 Kids should see holiday camps as a benefit, not a chore, and will thrive most if they have an interest in the key subjects and fun activities based around them.
-If your child is a massive fan of Harry Potter or obsessed about science or Space, see if you can find a camp that will cater for this interest.
+If your child is a massive fan of Harry Potter or obsessed with science or Space, see if you can find a camp that will cater for this interest.
 Some companies also offer themed camps that can satisfy your little one’s appetite for learning about Christmas, Chinese New Year, or Halloween, for example.

 How much do camps cost?